Privacy Breach Resources

 A privacy breach occurs when there is theft or loss, or unauthorized access, use, disclosure, destruction or alteration of personal or personal health information.
 Such activity is “unauthorized” if it is not permitted by the Freedom of Information and Protection of Privacy Act (FIPPA) or the Personal Health Information Act (PHIA).

 A privacy breach does not discriminate; it can happen to an organization of any size, it can affect one person or many and it can have significant consequences for the individuals affected, including identity theft, physical or mental harm, humiliation, damage to reputation, employment or financial loss, negatively impact credit ratings or cause damage or loss of the individual’s property.

 Responding to a Privacy Breach

-- Step 1: Contain the Breach: Take immediate common sense steps to limit the breach.
+- Contain the Breach: Take immediate common-sense steps to limit the breach.

-- Step 2: Evaluate the Risks Associated with the Breach: Determine if there is a real risk of significant harm to the affected individual(s), what other steps are necessary and the urgency of action.
+- Evaluate the Risks Associated with the Breach: Determine if there is a real risk of significant harm to the affected individual(s), what other steps are necessary to mitigate the risk and the urgency of action.

-Our practice note Privacy Breach Notification Letter Checklist provides guidance on notifying affected individuals.
+Our revised practice note Privacy Breach Notification Letter Checklist provides guidance on notifying affected individuals.